Logiqx/wsw-results/docs/reconciliation.md

 - Sail number changes:
   - Changed sail number of Danny Norris + Will Oscroft on the tandem to 6222, distinct from Danny Norris 622.
-  - Changed sail number of Chris Evans and Philip Middleton to 99, leaving sail number 15 as Stephen Corps.
+  - Changed sail number of Chris Evans and Philip Middleton to 99.
+Stephen Corps retains sail number 15 in the results.
-  - Decided that sail no. 5 was likely to be Graham Holbert (Hulbert?) since he competed as sail no. 5 in 1999 + 2001.
+  - Decided that sail number 5 was likely to be Graham Holbert (Hulbert?) since he competed as sail number 5 in 1999 + 2001.
 - Notes about rounding of 3 decimal places:
   - Note that 300m record on 2 Oct is 37.02 in day results but 37.03 in the full list of runs.
   - Day results rounded down to the nearest 100th (correctly) but all runs rounded to the nearest 10th which is technically incorrect.